-My idea of the ultimate Euro food trip
+My idea of the ultimate Europe food tour

-Inspired by this video, I’ve created my ideal Euro food trip itinerary which covers both regions.
+Inspired by this video, I’ve created my ideal Europe food tour itinerary which covers both regions.
 This itinerary includes all my favourite towns, restaurants, wineries and things to do and see.
 You could easily spend a week in each region following this itinerary but I suggest taking your time to get the best out of both Costa Brava and Emilia Romagna.
 Scroll down to view the itinerary.
-At the bottom of this post, you have the option to follow in my footsteps along this ultimate Euro food trip!
+At the bottom of this post, you have the option to follow in my footsteps along this ultimate Europe food tour!

-Kick off your ultimate Euro food trip in Bologna, the capital of Emilia Romagna, Italy.
+Kick off your ultimate Europe food tour in Bologna, the capital of Emilia Romagna, Italy.
 With its international airport and well-connected train station, Bologna is easily accessible from major Italian cities by high-speed rail and most European airport hubs like London, Paris, Amsterdam, Frankfurt and Barcelona.